yyd19981117/Graphml-To-Mininet/README.md

 -p, --port: The port number for controller to communicate with Mininet, default 6633.

 -s, --stp: Enable Spanning Tree Protocol (STP) to OpenvSwitch for loops.
 When running topologire, the STP enabled scripts will inform that the controller needs extra time to generate spanning trees.
 No following arguments is required for this option.

+--cli: Enable to set CLI(net) in Mininet scripts, avoiding direct exiting after simulation ends.

+### Next Step (The program will prompt when topology conversion is completed)

+In the converted Mininet topology, a "USER SIMULATION CODE HERE" area with "#" annotation will be generated

+In this area, users can customize and add simulation code to make Mininet simulation automatically

 ## Performance Improvements